gwyndonwh/mySQL-Database-Commands/README.md

 *shows the granted privileges for the current user*

 		→ SHOW GRANTS for 'user'@'localhost';
-*shows the granted privileges for target user (the quotes are necessary)*
+*shows the granted privileges for target user*
 *user = target username*

 <br>